aws-amplify/docs/js/analytics.md

 ## Using Amazon Kinesis Firehose

-The Amazon Kinesis firehose analytics provider allows you to send analytics data to an [Amazon Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose) stream for reliably storing data.
+The Amazon Kinesis Firehose analytics provider allows you to send analytics data to an [Amazon Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose) stream for reliably storing data.

 ### Installation and Configuration